top of page

 Research | Development | Strategy | Innovation

-I'm a sociology PhD, seasoned mixed-methods research leader, and certified agile and human-centered design practitioner with 16 years of experience in mixed-methods research.
-I come to research through a non-traditional path, having also been a graphic designer and certified bodyworker, careers that shaped how I make sense of human experience and think about research.
+I'm a sociology PhD, seasoned mixed-methods research leader and advisor, and human-centered design practitioner with 15 years of experience.
+I come to research through a non-traditional path, having also been a graphic designer and certified bodyworker, careers that shaped how I understand and think about human behavior and lived experience.

 With roots in ethnography and narrative inquiry, my research is culturally grounded and commercially relevant, and blends depth and rigor.
-I’ve led virtual and in-person social impact and Total Experience (CX/EX/UX) research in education, government, non-profit, and B2B/B2C markets (including health and life sciences, media, tech, and finance) that's directly shaped human-centered solutions in product, service, and process design.
+I’ve led virtual and in-person social impact and CX/EX/UX research in education, government, non-profit, and B2B/B2C markets (e.g., healthcare, media, tech, and financial services) that's directly informed product, service, and process.
 My work in academia and industry have garnered awards for originality, impact, and excellence.

-I’ve navigated several industry pivots as a researcher, each time immersing myself in the landscape and adapting quickly to new and unfamiliar culture and contexts.
-This approach, combined with my diverse career experience, has taught me how to be agile, resourceful, and proactive, and ensured that my research is precise and informed.
+I've transitioned between sectors and industries as a researcher, each time immersing myself in the landscape and adapting quickly to new and unfamiliar settings and subject-matter.
+This approach has taught me how to be agile, resourceful, and proactive, and ensured that my research is impactful and informed.

 Tara Fannon_edited_edited.jpg